NSLS-II/docs/source/index.rst

 Project Status & Roadmap
 ========================

-The software is supporting data acquisition at ten beamlines at NSLS-II, and it has been successfully tested at other facilities.
+The software is supporting data acquisition at twelve beamlines at NSLS-II and has been successfully tested at other facilities.

-The acquisition software stack (ophyd, bluesky) has stabilized.
-During two years of testing with real hardware and real users, the software underwent several iterations of re-design.
-Now, new and unforeseen applications are fitting well into the framework, validating its assumptions and optimizations.
+The acquisition software (ophyd & bluesky) have stabilized.
+They have been in production at NSLS-II for almost two years.
+Now, new and unforeseen
+applications are fitting well into the framework, validating its assumptions and optimizations.

 Recent development effort has gone primarily into documentation and community-building.
-The
+The `bluesky documentation
-`bluesky documentation <https://nsls-ii.github.io/bluesky>`_ in particular has become polished and comprehensive.
+<https://nsls-ii.github.io/bluesky>`_ in particular has become
+polished and comprehensive.
 There are some early examples of feeding prompt analysis back into the experiment control logic.

 Going into the Spring 2017 cycle, the focus is shifting to data access.
 This includes streamlining the user interface to saved data (databroker) and